mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 Answering a support ticket is a good example of reactive work.
 It's time-sensitive, but it's low-impact as it only helps one user who sent the email.
 A proactive task would be fixing the product or improving documentation so that users don't need to file a support ticket to solve their problem.

 I didn't realize until recently that employees' proactive work usually results in reactive work for me.
 For example, when a support engineer writes a new tutorial, that's useful proactive work, but I need to review it, which is a reactive task for me.
-Reviewing is time-sensitive because I want to provide feedback on the work while it's still fresh in the author's mind.

-It's more challenging for me to give notes on writing than it is to write my own content.
-When I see a subtle problem in someone else's writing, I have a hard time identifying and articulating what bothers me about it.
+Reviewing documentation is time-sensitive because I want to provide feedback on the work while it's still fresh in the author's mind.
+I also find it more mentally taxing to give notes on writing than to write the same thing myself.
+When I see a subtle problem in someone else's writing, I have a hard time identifying and articulating the issues I see.

-In the past few months, I'm increasingly the bottleneck on the team's proactive tasks.
-I keep asking myself whether I should get out of the way and let my team write the way they write, but I keep deciding on "no." I place a premium on our documentation, and it's important that we keep it consistent.
+In the past few months, I've increasingly become the bottleneck on the team's proactive tasks.
+I keep asking myself whether I should get out of the way and let the team write the way they write, but I keep deciding on "no." I place a premium on our documentation, and it's important that we keep it consistent.

 We went through a similar process with the dev team.
 In the beginning, I was reviewing every code change.
 About five months in, we switched to [peer reviews](/retrospectives/2021/08/#allow-developers-to-review-each-others-pull-requests) for code changes, and now I'm out of the critical path on most software development work.

 I'm hopeful that we'll go through a similar progression on the support engineering team.
-There's a steep learning curve to writing in the style I want, but if we keep investing in learning it, my teammates will be able to write in the style I want and peer review internally.
+There's a steep learning curve to writing in the style I want, but if we keep investing in it, my teammates will learn the style I want and peer review each other's writing internally.

 My takeaway is that I need to consider my bandwidth even when delegating tasks.
 Certain tasks generate work that's difficult for me to review, so I need to take into account whether I'll have time to give it a quality review when the work is complete.